canjs/canjs/guides/getting-started-tutorial/application-foundations.md

 });
 ```

-This pattern will apply to all objects in CanJS that have an extend function.

 ### The init function
 The `init` function is called whenever a new instance of a
-can.Construct is created.
+`can.Construct` is created.
 Init is where the bulk of your initialization code
 should go.
 Inside of the init function, the `this` keyword will refer to the
 new instance and `this` will contain the instance properties you pass to the
 constructor.
 A common thing to do in init is save the arguments passed into